-(C3.1e) Describe where and how climate-related risks and opportunities have influenced your financial planning.
+(C3.4) Describe where and how climate-related risks and opportunities have influenced your financial planning.

-Financial Description of influence

-planning

-elements

-that have

-been

-influenced

-Row Indirect McCormick has embraced the opportunity to reduce its operational footprint by incorporating renewable energy procurement in its financial planning process.
-This is in line with McCormick

-1 costs strategy to reduce its GHG emissions footprint from facilities through clean energy procurement.
-The recently announced agreement with the Skipjack Solar Center is McCormick's most

-substantial commitment to renewables to date.
+Financial planning elements that have been influenced Description of influence Row 1 Indirect costs McCormick has embraced the opportunity to reduce its operational footprint by incorporating renewable energy procurement in its financial planning process.
+This is in line with McCormick's strategy to reduce its GHG emissions footprint from facilities through clean energy procurement.
+The recently announced agreement with the Skipjack Solar Center is McCormick's most substantial commitment to renewables to date.
 The facility, currently under construction in Virginia, is planned to come online by 2022.
-It will enable McCormick to further its emissions redu

-by powering its Maryland and New Jersey facilities with 100% renewable energy.
-This coverage is estimated to be the equivalent of 27,000,000 pounds of CO2e annually, which will accourt

-17% across our Americas Supply Chain, or 11% globally, by 2022.
+It will enable McCormick to further its emissions reduction by powering its Maryland and New Jersey facilities with 100% renewable energy.
+This coverage is estimated to be the equivalent of 27,000,000 pounds of CO2e annually, which will account for 17% across our Americas Supply Chain, or 11% globally, by 2022.
 Based on this experience, McCormick aims to integrate renewable energy into other business units.